DocuBook/content/README.md

 # For Nuxt
 npm install @nuxtjs/mdc
 ```

-> [!NOTE]
-> **What's the difference with `next-mdx-remote`?**
-> `next-mdx-remote` compiles MDX at runtime.
-DocuBook (via Webpack/Vite) processes your MDX files at build-time.
-If you are using local MDX files, DocuBook eliminates the need to write manual imports in every file or repeatedly register components in a provider.

----

-## ⚙️ Configuration

 > [!TIP]
 > DocuBook supports all major bundlers via `unplugin`.
 Select your bundler below to see the configuration.